-In 2016 The IF Project ran Thinking: A Free Introduction - a 10-week interdisciplinary course in university-level arts and humanities that introduced how writers, historians and philosophers think - and how these ways of thinking enable us to interpret the world.
+A 10-week interdisciplinary course in university-level arts and humanities that introduced how writers, historians and philosophers think - and how these ways of thinking enable us to interpret the world.
 By providing a grounding in undergraduate-level English literature, history and philosophy, the course equipped students with the tools to become critical thinkers, and provided a foundation for further study in the humanities.
 The course was funded by the Big Lottery Fund.

 Download the course outline here.